Opel Commodore: Commodore C (1978–1986)

-The Commodore was dropped by Opel in Europe and was replaced by the Opel Omega, which occupied a higher class than the Rekord, like the Commodore once did.
-It is this model which the early Holden Commodore models were based on, introduced in late 1978, and eventually replaced (after several facelifts) in 1988, with the VN Commodore, a model based on the then-current Senator and Omega models.
+The Commodore was dropped by Opel in Europe in 1982.
+It was this model which the early Holden Commodore models were based on, introduced in late 1978, and eventually replaced (after several facelifts) in 1988, with the VN Commodore, a model based on the then-current Senator and Omega models.

 Manufacture elsewhere

 It was the Opel Commodore and Vauxhall Viceroy that formed the basis for the first Holden Commodore in Australia, and was sold in South Africa as the Chevrolet Commodore until 1982, when it was rebadged as an Opel.
 The South African Commodore was introduced in July 1978, at the same time as the Rekord E went on sale there.
 These originally had Chevrolet engines, pushrod inline-sixes of 3.8 or 4.1 liters.
 Sold as a standard or a GL (with the 4.1 only available as a sedan with automatic transmission), the South African version replaced the earlier Chevrolet 3800 and 4100, also based on the Commodore.

 However, in South Africa, General Motors South Africa (later Delta) offered a revised version of the Commodore until 1986, again combining the bodyshell of the Rekord with the front end of the revised Senator.
 It was also sold there with the same 3-litre inline-six, producing 180 PS.